Education Service Districts Transparency

 Reporting Schedule - ESD Revenue Data

 The ESD Revenue data provided below is from audited financial statements that are received by the Department of Revenue (DOR) in December of each school year.

 ESD Revenue Data Reports by Year

 After these statements are received, it takes about 3-4 months for the DOR to review and validate the data, before it is submitted for posting on this website.
 The most recent data is provided in the following reports.

 Questions: For additional information or questions about ESD Revenues and the reports provided above, email Brian Reeder, Oregon Department of Education.
 Historical Data This link provides additional ESD Historical Revenue reports.

 Clicking on the Data Viewer links above will redirect you to the data.oregon.gov website and a wide range of tools for visualizing and downloading data, creating graphs and maps, and filtering data, etc.

 Composite reports that include all 19 ESD's are provide below.
-This is a new feature that has been added to the Transparency Website this year.
-Each report is sorted by ESD name and covers the fiscal year of 2015 (July 1, 2014 - June 30, 2015).
+This new feature was added to the Transparency Website in 2015.
+These reports are sorted by ESD name and cover the fiscal year of 2016 (July 1, 2015 - June 30, 2016).

 How to Access these Reports

-Click on the name of any ESD Expenditure, Salary, or Contract listings below.
-This will open up a new window and redirect you to the data.oregon.gov website, where you will be able to use a wide range of tools to
+Click on the ESD Contract, Salary, or Expenditure report below.
+A new window will open and redirect you to the data.oregon.gov website where you will be able to use a wide range of tools to

-visualize and download data, or create graphs and maps, or filter data,
+visualize and download data, or create graphs, maps, and filter data.

 For questions about the ESD Contract, Salary, or Expenditure Information,